FAQs about Makura Mouthguards

 Makura’s mouthguards are suitable for players of any sport, contact and non-contact.
 All of our products are CE certified and have achieved Level 2 and Level 3 Impact Resistance through independent testing.

 The TEPHRA MAX™ boasts the highest level of impact resistance (Level 3) attainable for mouth-adapted mouthguards and is often the most suitable for full-contact sports like boxing, MMA, rugby, American football, and ice hockey.
 Its three layer design—the SHOKBLOKER™ outer, FLEXICORE™ inner, and GELFORM™ liner—delivers maximum shock absorption and comfort.
-Our IGNIS PRO™ and IGNIS™ CONVERTIBLE mouthguards also have the SHOKBLOKER™ outers and GELFORM™ liners, although they don’t have the FLEXICORE™ inner.
+Our IGNIS™ and IGNIS™ CONVERTIBLE mouthguards also have the SHOKBLOKER™ outers and GELFORM™ liners, although they don’t have the FLEXICORE™ inner.
 They’re both Level 2 Impact Resistant.

 Remember: whatever your sport—no matter your level or how often you play—a mouthguard is always the right move when it comes to protecting yourself from contact-related injuries.